Classic comfort food! Juicy, seasoned ground beef patties simmered in a rich, savory mushroom gravy. Perfect served with mashed potatoes or rice.

 - Prepare the Salisbury Steaks:

-- Shape the mixture into 4-6 patties.
+- Divide the mixture into 4-6 equal portions and shape them into oval patties.

 - Make the Mushroom Gravy: